 Having scored opportunities in both theater and film, television was the next logical domino to fall in Amber’s career, and it didn’t take long.
 The CW Network series Hart of Dixie picked up four of Amber’s songs for its debut season.
 Five of the hit show’s Season 1 episodes feature music from Amber, including her first two radio singles, “C’mon” and “Wait.”

 And though Amber was certainly proud of her budding acting career and the attention her debut release was garnering, she was also anxious to get back in the studio and record some of the new material she had been writing.
-One song in particular, titled “Any Day Is A Good Day,” seemed to stand out as the centerpiece of her newest batch of songs.
+One song in particular, titled “Any Day Is A Good Day,” seemed to stand out as the centerpiece of her newest batch of songs and for good reason.
+The single scored Amber her first Top 30 record.
 Written with her longtime guitarist/co-writer Bill DiLuigi and friend JP Williams, the track’s positive, inspirational message not only serves as a captivating backdrop for her latest single, but also as a genuine reflection of Amber’s outlook on the “big picture” items in life.